Healthcare insurance company settles with biggest-ever HIPAA payout for 2015 cyber-attack

 “Nevertheless, we are pleased to be putting this litigation behind us, and to be providing additional benefits to individuals whose data was impacted in the cyber-attack.”

-This latest fine is another headache for the healthcare company, which agreed last year to pay $115 million to victims in a class action lawsuit.
+This latest settlement is another headache for the healthcare company, which agreed last year to pay $115 million to victims in a class action lawsuit.

 Of this figure, more than $37 million was allocated to legal fees, $17 million was paid out to Experian, for handling the credit monitoring for victims, and an unknown figure was assigned to government taxes.